Djaa9/oakandiron-fleetbuilder/README.md

 ### TODO

-- Clear initiative Cards when changing faction
-- Handle initiative card modifiers for admirals (see todo in data/admirals)
 - Validate number of ships
 - Validate legal initiative card selection
 - Make sure only one flag ship can be chosen (Move selection)
+- Handle initiative card modifiers for admirals (see todo in data/admirals)
+- Clear initiative Cards when changing faction

+- Give list a name
+- Cost in floating sub header
 - Save to file
 - Export as text
-- Save to storage
+?
+Save to storage
 - Show pictures of cards

 2.0